-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Students will receive feedback within 3 weeks of submitting their pieces of coursework.
 This will take the form of either detailed comments written on the submitted work or generic statements stating what was expected for the coursework.